lopatnov/get-internal-type/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 title: Incorrect ...
-about: Please fix ...
+about: A clear and concise description of what the bug is.

 ---

-**Describe the bug**
-A clear and concise description of what the bug is.

 **To Reproduce**
 Steps to reproduce the behavior: